Karnak123/maznet/README.md

  - numpy

 ## Setup
-You can either download using the package and use it from `pip install maznet==1.0.0` or download this repository and use accordingly.
+You can either download the package from
+`pip install maznet==1.0.0`
+or download this repository and use accordingly.